 That isn’t to say there aren’t numerous other benefits to eating nuts and seeds – they’re loaded with vitamins, minerals, protein, and healthy fats! – and their content of ALA omega-3s is still an important building block in the essential fatty acid group, but you shouldn’t count on them as your only omega-3 source.

-This is the same seaweed that fish consume that makes them so rich in EPA and DHA in the first place.
 Algae is the only plant source of EPA and DHA omega-3 fatty acids.
+This is the same seaweed that fish consume that makes them so rich in EPA and DHA in the first place!
 Therefore, the best plant-based or vegan omega-3 supplements are made from algae.

-When I first learned all of this, I contemplated my achy joints and occasional brain fog (okay… to be honest, it had been pretty foggy in there lately!) and immediately went on the hunt for an algae-based omega-3 supplement.
+When I first learned all of this, I contemplated my achy joints and brain fog, and immediately went on the hunt for a good algae-based omega-3 supplement.
 To my dismay, every single one I came across contained carrageenan – an additive that is known to cause gastro-intestinal issues, and even cancer!
 Lovely.
-That’s exactly what I was going for here… I have to give a huge shout out and thanks to my mom, a label-reading Registered Dietician, for catching that important discovery for us!
+I have to give a huge shout out and thanks to my mom, a label-reading Registered Dietician, for catching that important discovery for us.

-I continued my search until I finally came across this one by Nested: a carrageenan-free, gelatin-free, sustainably-harvested algae For The Win!*
+I continued my search until I finally came across this vegan Omega 3 supplement: a carrageenan-free, gelatin-free, sustainably-harvested algae, for the win!

-We take one capsule every evening with dinner now, and let me tell you, I could tell the difference within a couple weeks.
+All said and done, we take one vegan Omega 3 supplement every evening with dinner now.
+And let me tell you, I could tell the difference within a couple weeks.
 I sleep deeper, have clearer thoughts, and am feeling generally less creaky and cranky, which means I have even more energy and motivation to put towards the homestead and garden passions, and towards sharing it all with you!

 In addition to nourishing ourselves with algae, we also feed our garden with it!
 All of the same amazing benefits apply to plant care.
 Omegas aside, the plants thrive on the dozens of vitamins, minerals, and enzymes that are found in kelp.
 Seaweed extract, made from kelp, is a gentle, sustainable, effective organic fertilizer.
 To read about how we use seaweed extract to feed young seedlings, check out this post.